Karry-Wu/TAWNet/README.md

 The training and testing datasets for RGBD and RGBT can be downloaded from the following links [RGB-D datasets](https://github.com/Xiaoqi-Zhao-DLUT/SSLSOD) .

-The validation set is a randomly selected image from the test set [BaiduYun](https://pan.baidu.com/s/1duss2wT8Iw3Az_plS3wEYQ)[kbs1] .
+The validation set is a randomly selected image from the test datasets [BaiduYun](https://pan.baidu.com/s/1duss2wT8Iw3Az_plS3wEYQ)[kbs1] .

 Your `/dataset` folder should look like this: